 The CompanyFounded by Jeanne Wall and Joe Pipik in 1994 the Goodlife Theater has collaborated with a number of skilled entertainment professionals over the years.
 Here's some biographical information about our current performers.

 A puppeteer, musician, writer, and all around good guy, Joe has been performing with puppets since 1974 when he worked with The Mulberry Thunderbridge Puppet Theater in Cambridge Massachusetts.
 In 1975 he moved to Washington DC to work in the dynamic music ensemble Pipik & Synk.
 In 1976 he met Michael Cotter and joined his Blue Sky Puppet Theatre.
-Working on the street with the political shows Forgive and Forget (the Dick Nixon Story) and The Puppet President he collaborated with Michael, and Jeremy, and Joann Young in creating a number of Blue Sky favorites performed to this day including: The Barker of Seville, Lights Out on the Bunny Brothers, Rufus the Red Nosed Raindog, The Missing Piece, Phase Shifters, and The Three Not So Little Pigs.
+Working on the street with the political shows Forgive and Forget (the Dick Nixon Story) and The Puppet President he collaborated with Michael, and Jeremy, and Joann Young in creating a number of Blue Sky favorites performed to this day including: The Barker of Seville, Lights Out on the Bunny Brothers, Rufus the Red Nosed Raindog, The Missing Piece, Phase Shifters, Santa Clause GS12, Elementary My Dear Rufus and The Three Not So Little Pigs.
 At the same time he created Joe's Shows for his one-person productions.
 Throughout, Joe's unique humor and improvisational skills flourished.
-With friends Michele Valerie and Ingrid Crepeau of Dinorock he collaborated on the Wammy Award winning CD, The Great Dinosaur Mystery as well as shows like Dinosaur Babies and Dr Dinosaur, He has recieved a number of grant awards from the DC Commission on the Arts.
+In 1983 he produced a 45 rpm single, Turkey Who Gave the Gobble Up & The Thanksgiving Blues.
+It received airplay nationwide including a spot on NPR’s All Things Considered.
+In 1990 with friends Michele Valerie and Ingrid Crepeau of Dinorock he collaborated on the Wammy Award winning CD, The Great Dinosaur Mystery as well as shows like Dinosaur Babies and Dr Dinosaur, He has recieved a number of grant awards from the DC Commission on the Arts.
 He is a Master Artist with the Wolf Trap Institute and regularly conducts residencies and teacher training workshops on using puppets to enhance curriculum objectives.
 In 1990 he created the BackPack Puppets which replaced Joe's Shows for his solo efforts.
 In 1995 he married Jeanne Wall with whom he created the GoodLife Theater and created a good life full of love and laughter.

 Penny Russell performs with us in The Recycling Pirates and Granny's Appalachian Tales.
 Penny is a puppeteer, teacher and performer based in the metropolitan DC area.
 She has worked as a writer, director and performer with the Blue Sky Puppet Theatre since 1994.
 She has performed with Good Life Theater at Wolf Trap, The Puppet Company at Glen Echo, Adventure Theatre, The Other Opera Company, and Bread & Puppet Theater.
 She facilitates puppetry workshops throughout the DC/Baltimore region, and beyond.
 She works as a Teaching Artist for the Wolf Trap Institute for Early Learning through the Arts, and teaches music and puppetry to children and adults on the autism spectrum for ArtStream.
 Penny also sings with the Swing Set Trio.